2 - Medical

 Deeper cuts

 - Apply pressure to the wound with a clean cloth or bandage.
-You may need to apply pressure for about 10 to 20 minutes.
+You may need to apply pressure for about 10 to 20 minutes to get the bleeding to stop, longer if on blood thinners.

 - Clean the wound and irrigate it with water.